nimroddanielmaayan/chrome-extensions/notes.md

   the build folder

-- Another useful plugin is HtmlPlugin which instructs Webpack to create different HTML output files as `chunks` (which is a Weback concept)
+- Another useful plugin is HtmlPlugin which instructs Webpack to create different HTML output files as `chunks` (which is a Webpack concept)

 ### Webpack CSS Loaders

 - I can use the basic CSS loaders configuration from this course in my first projects

-- Note: It's not neccessary to write a utility function like getHtmlPlugins(), it's just fine to use regular class
+- Note: It's not necessary to write a utility function like getHtmlPlugins(), it's just fine to use regular class

 - For CSS, Webpack needs the plugins StyleLoader and CssLoader